 - 1/4 cup finely chopped parsley

-- 2-3 tsp of Vata Churna or Agni Churna
+- 2 to 3 teaspoons of Vata Churna or Agni Churna

-- Pinch of cayenne (not recommended for Pitta types)
+- Large pinch cayenne (omit for Pitta types)

-- Cover the crock pot and set to a low heat.
+6. Cover the crock pot and set the heat to low.
 Cook for 8-10 hours.
 This can be left on overnight or throughout the day.

-- After the cooking process is over, add the apple cider vinegar and salt to taste.
-Add any more black pepper or cayenne if needed.
+7. After the cooking process is over, add in the apple cider vinegar and salt to taste (I would start with 1/2 teaspoon).
+Add any more black pepper or cayenne pepper if needed.

-- Serve, enjoy and feel a sense of grounding immerse.
-There’s not much better way to connect with the Earth then to take in the roots of Her soil, as it nourishes our inner being.
+8. Serve, enjoy, and feel a sense of grounding immerse.
+There’s not much better way to connect with the Earth then to take in the roots of Her soil.

-- If there are leftovers, store in the fridge to eat off of throughout the week.
-This recipe will typically last 5-7 days.
+9. If there are leftovers, store in the fridge to eat off of throughout the week.
+This recipe will typically last 5 to 6 days.